randomnoun/bookcase-ops/README.md

 Okay so what you've got is:

-* setup - a few READMEs describing how it fits together and what you prerequisites you need installed
+* setup - a few READMEs describing how it fits together and what prerequisites you need installed
    * [SETUP-ARCHITECTURE.md](setup/SETUP-ARCHITECTURE.md) - bits and pieces
    * [SETUP-HARDWARE.md](setup/SETUP-HARDWARE.md) - what I'm running this on
    * [SETUP-DNS.md](setup/SETUP-DNS.md) - DNS + DHCP configuration for the things in this project
-   * [SETUP-NAS.md](setup/SETUP-NAS.md) - setting up the free version of TrueNAS
+   * [SETUP-NAS.md](setup/SETUP-NAS.md) - setting up the free version of TrueNAS SCALE
    * [SETUP-ESX.md](setup/SETUP-ESX.md) - setting up the free version of ESX 6.0
 * [packer-ubuntu-mysql](packer-ubuntu-mysql/) - a packer script to create a VM to run MySQL 8.0 and vault , on ubuntu 22
    * This'll need to be the first virtual machine you create, as it will contain the vault server holding the secrets used in configuring kubernetes